SamuelBertman/SDRP/report/degradation-mechanisms.md

-relevant equations for tracking state variables in the simulation chain scission: dt / dϕ​ = −kUV​ϕ ϕ = fraction of polymer chains still intact 1 = all intact, 0 = all broken, 0.75 = 75% intact
-kUV​ = rate constant for UV-induced chain scission d (extremely small changes of ...)
+relevant equations for tracking state variables in the simulation chain scission: dt / dϕ​ = −kUV​ϕ ϕ = fraction of polymer chains still intact 1 = all intact, 0 = all broken, 0.75 = 75% intact (this is our chain scission value) kUV​ = rate constant for UV-induced chain scission d (extremely small changes of ...)